EmanHerawy/soonami-workshop/README.md

 ## interacting with the Dapp
-- make sure you added the network that your contract operates on.
+- Make sure you added the network that your contract operates on.
   - To add it , the easies way is through https://chainlist.org/
   - If you didn't find the network you are looking for, you can add it manually.
     - open your wallet and click on setting.